Looking for a permaculture design course? There are plenty to choose from—here’s how to find the right permaculture course to meet your needs.

 Although a PDC covers skills that should be relevant across many types of scenarios, you’ll likely have hands-on work projects in the course.
 Wouldn’t it be nice if that work correlates with your own site’s climate and conditions?

 Likewise, if international non-profit work is your interest, look for a course that covers a wide range of climates, and even perhaps a teacher who focuses on this kind of work.

 3: Do you want to learn by-the-book permaculture or a specific permaculture technique?

-The content is generalized and skims over all climates, soil types, scales of property, etc. Many people start with a PDC, but in my opinion, a certification isn’t always necessary, especially if you’re not planning on practicing permaculture as a professional.
+Many people start with a PDC, but in my opinion, a certification isn’t always necessary, especially if you’re not planning on practicing permaculture as a professional.

-Of course, you’ll have a better understanding of the concepts and principles by taking an official PDC, but you might be able to learn some of the basics by taking an introductory class.
+Of course, you’ll have a better understanding of the concepts and principles by taking an official PDC, but you might also be able to learn some of the basics by taking an introductory class.